 1. Lockheed Martin

-For example, Lockheed Martin produces the world's most advanced fighter jets, such as the F-16 and F-35 crafts used in maritime operations, and a wide range of other assets used by various military branches.
+For example, Lockheed Martin produces the world's most advanced fighter jets, including the F-16 and F-35 used in maritime operations, as well as a wide range of other assets used by various military branches.
 While Lockheed Martin is committed to manufacturing physical assets that operate on the battlefield, it also focuses on incorporating AI solutions.

 Military drone in the sky at sunset with sun rising over mountain in background.